orcunSarmis/Readme-Generator/README.md

 ## Contributing

-Ideas to improve this application are welcome: , email me please.
+Ideas to improve this application are welcome, email me please.

 ## Installation